fluxninja/aperture/docs/content/reference/configuration/controller.md

 <dt>enabled</dt>
 <dd>

-(bool, default: `false`) Flag to enable the policy
+(bool) Flag to enable the policy

 </dd>
 <dt>watermarks</dt>
 <dd>

-([]float64, `omitempty,dive,gte=0,lte=1`, default: `[0.50,0.75,0.80,0.85,0.90,0.95,0.99]`) Watermarks are increasing limits on which to trigger GC.
+([]float64, `omitempty,dive,gte=0,lte=1`, default: `[0.5,0.75,0.8,0.85,0.9,0.95,0.99]`) Watermarks are increasing limits on which to trigger GC.
 Watchdog disarms when the last watermark is surpassed.
 It is recommended to set an extreme watermark for the last element (e.g. 0.99).

 </dd>
 </dl>